marselgray/budgetapp/README.md

 ## Execution:
-I built this step by step over a few weeks using protypes and various references from the web, cited in the project to aid my code and project
+I built this step by step over a few weeks using protypes and various references from the web, cited in the project to aid my code and project.

 ## JavaScript concepts used:
 * Module pattern